Thermally activated nature of synchro-Shockley dislocations in Laves phases

-For partial II, multiple transition events including non-sequential atomic shuffling, shear straining and short-range rearrangement were identified as the mechanisms of dislocation motion \cite{xie2022unveiling}.
-Under zero applied shear stress, the shear straining event has the highest activation energy compared with the other two events (see Figure \ref{fig3}(a)).
-In addition, the activation energy of the shear straining process is proportional to the dislocation length with the same value per unit length (0.018 eV/\AA), therefore, it is not a localized and thermally activated event \cite{xie2022unveiling}.
-The stress-dependent NEB calculations on partial II were performed by applying shear strain parallel to the Burgers vector of partial II along $[ 0 \bar{1} 1 0]$.
-With increasing applied shear stress from 0 to 0.1 GPa, the sequence of transition events on the MEP rearranges (see Figure \ref{fig3}(a)), therefore abrupt changes of activation energies of transition events are observed (see Figure \ref{fig3}(b)).
-When $\tau >$ 0.1 GPa, shear straining becomes the first event followed by non-sequential atomic shuffling and short-range rearrangement.
+For partial~II, multiple transition events including non-sequential atomic shuffling, shear straining and short-range rearrangement were identified as the mechanisms of motion \cite{xie2022unveiling}.
+Under zero applied shear stress, the shear straining event has the highest activation energy compared with the other two events (Figure \ref{fig3}(a)).
+In addition, the activation energy of the shear straining process is proportional to the dislocation length (0.018 eV/\AA), therefore, it is neither a localized nor a thermally activated event \cite{xie2022unveiling}.
+The stress-dependent NEB calculations of partial~II were performed by applying shear strain parallel to the Burgers vector of partial~II along $[ 0 \bar{1} 1 0]$.
+With increasing applied shear stress from 0 to 0.1 GPa, the sequence of transition events on the MEP rearranges (Figure \ref{fig3}(a)), therefore abrupt changes of activation energies of transition events are observed (Figure \ref{fig3}(b)).
+When $\tau >$ 0.1 GPa, shear straining becomes the first event, followed by non-sequential atomic shuffling and short-range rearrangement.
 The activation energy of the shear straining event decreases rapidly with increasing applied shear stress.
-When $\tau >$ 0.4 GPa, the non-sequential shuffling event becomes the rate-limiting step with the highest activation energy on the MEPs, see Figure \ref{fig3}(b).
-In addition, the activation energy of the non-sequential shuffling process remains almost constant (around 0.5 eV) with increasing applied shear strain along the $[ 0 \bar{1} 1 0]$ direction.
-Similar to the localized atomic shuffling event of kink-pair nucleation of partial I, the non-sequential shuffling accomplished by the motion of the Mg atom in the triple-layer does not contribute to the global shear deformation, therefore it is a shear-insensitive event.
-The uniaxial tensile strain $\epsilon_{zz}$ lowers the energy barriers of both shear-sensitive and insensitive events.
+When $\tau >$ 0.4 GPa, the non-sequential shuffling event becomes the RLS with the highest activation energy on the MEPs, see Figure \ref{fig3}(b).
+In addition, the activation energy of the non-sequential shuffling process remains almost constant (around 0.5 eV) with increasing applied shear stress.
+Similar to the localized atomic shuffling event of kink-pair nucleation of partial~I, the non-sequential shuffling accomplished by the motion of the Mg atom in the triple-layer does not contribute to the global shear deformation, therefore it is a shear-insensitive event.
+The uniaxial tensile strain $\epsilon_{zz}$ lowers the energy barriers of both shear-sensitive and insensitive events (Figure \ref{fig3}(b) and S7(c)).